xueerchen1990/xueerchen1990.github.io/_posts/2024-04-27-Beginner-Guide-llama3-mac-air.markdown

 published: true
 ---
 ## Introduction:
 Are you excited to explore the world of large language models on your MacBook Air?
-In this blog post, we'll walk you through the steps to get Llama-3-8B up and running on your machine.
-We'll also share a recent discovery that improves the model's responses by applying a templating fix.
+In this blog post, I'll walk you through the steps to get Llama-3-8B up and running on your machine.
+I'll also share a recent discovery that improves the model's responses by applying a templating fix.
 Let's dive in!

 ## Setting Up the Environment:
 1. Make sure you have Python installed on your MacBook Air.
-We recommend using a virtual environment such as [mamba miniforge](https://github.com/conda-forge/miniforge?tab=readme-ov-file#miniforge3) to keep your dependencies isolated.
+I recommend using a virtual environment such as [mamba miniforge](https://github.com/conda-forge/miniforge?tab=readme-ov-file#miniforge3) to keep your dependencies isolated.
 2. Install the required libraries: `pip install mlx-lm torch`
 3. Download the pre-trained Llama-3-8B model and tokenizer.
-In this example, we'll be using the "mlx-community/Meta-Llama-3-8B-Instruct-4bit" model.
+In this example, I'll be using the "mlx-community/Meta-Llama-3-8B-Instruct-4bit" model.

 ## Loading the Model and Tokenizer:
 1. Use the `load` function from `mlx_lm` to load the pre-trained model and tokenizer: